premsantosh/chiffonier/README.md

 * exist? `exist? name` - Returns a boolean true if the file or directory exists
 * cmod `cmod user group other file_name` - Changes the file permissions on the specified file.
 The user, group and other are decimal values/ Reutns the error, if any
+* last-modified `last-modified file_name` - Returns the last modified time of the file in milli seconds

 ## License